michaelkeim/sbcontrast/README.txt

 Additional commands (-binmap and -fluctmap) to save the binned image map and the final fluctuation map used to determine the limit are also available.

-sbcontrast mas also be run within python scripts, using numpy arrays rather than fits files.
+sbcontrast may also be run within python scripts, using numpy arrays rather than fits files.
 Simply import the sblimit function from calclimit.py (e.g.
 'from sbcontrast import sblimit').